News about 7 UK growth companies and/or accelerators + turnover in the GRID marketplace, 7th - 20th August 2016:

 Staff: Victor Christou, chief executive

-Investment: Cambridge university founded CIC with an original £50m investment, which came from its own funds as well as outside investors including LANSDOWNE PARTNERS, one of the largest hedge funds in London, and ARM HOLDINGS, the technology group.
+Investment: The UNIVERSITY OF CAMBRIDGE is the largest shareholder in CIC, owning almost one-third of the company both directly and through its endowment fund ....founded CIC with an original £50m investment, which came from its own funds as well as outside investors including LANSDOWNE PARTNERS, one of the largest hedge funds in London, and ARM HOLDINGS, the technology group.
 Existing shareholders have been joined by new investors such as WOODFORD INVESTMENT MANAGEMENT, WINTON VENTURES and the OMAN INVESTMENT FUND.
 CAMBRIDGE UNIVERSITY will remain the largest shareholder, owning about a third of the company.

 3. The closest equivalents to CIC are IMPERIAL INNOVATIONS and IP GROUP, both of them well-established public companies.
 Another similar company is the Wellcome Trust’s wholly-owned SYNCONA evergreen fund.